 Leppla said that on top of reducing carbon emissions, Icebreaker would also provide economic benefits to Ohio, mitigating job losses caused by deindustrialization and the COVID-19 pandemic.
 LEEDCo estimates that Icebreaker will create 500 jobs during construction as well as $253 million of economic impact over the project’s lifetime.

 Despite excitement from climate advocacy groups and renewable energy developers, offshore wind development will need to innovate around some unique challenges posed by the Great Lakes.
-Since freshwater freezes at lower temperatures than saltwater, turbines in the Great Lakes will need to be able to withstand ice floes and freezing.
+Since freshwater freezes at higher temperatures than saltwater, turbines in the Great Lakes will need to be able to withstand ice floes and freezing.
 Furthermore, large areas of the Great Lakes are too deep for fixed-bottom turbine technology — like the suction bucket monopiles Icebreaker will use — which is why some researchers are looking at building floating wind turbines in deeper parts of the Great Lakes where, according to the National Offshore Wind Research & Development Consortium, an additional 700 TWh of electricity could be generated per year.

 Some floating wind turbines have been successfully built in Scotland and Norway, but researchers say that current floating turbine technology cannot withstand the ice that forms on the Great Lakes.
 So, while fixed-bottom technology will likely dominate early offshore wind projects like Icebreaker, advocates hope to see future breakthroughs in floating turbine technologies.